• START HERE

 Scattered across sleep and sea, Dream Fragments drift like ash from a burned-out prophecy.
 Each one is a sliver of memory, a whisper from beneath the waves, a sacrifice made before the first vow was broken.
 Collected, they begin to hum.

-**Dream Fragments and Lore are released on social media, Patreon, and to YouTube Members throughout the week, but is then compiled here the following Monday.
-Lorekeepers who crack the code will uncover exclusive secrets and unlockables that no other eyes shall see.
+**Dream Fragments and Lore are released on social media, Patreon, and to YouTube Members throughout the week, but are then compiled here the following Monday.
+Lorekeepers who crack the code will uncover exclusive secrets and unlockables reminiscent of Lovecraft Stories that no other eyes shall see.**

 VIEW THE DREAMBOARD